Best online clearance deals at Walmart in April 2023: Save on home, tech and more

 Best laptop and monitor deals at Walmart

 Looking to save on a new laptop or computer monitor?
-Then check out Walmart's major rollbacks on laptops and gaming monitors below.
+Then check out Walmart's major rollback prices on laptops and gaming monitors below.

 The Xbox Series X boasts 4K resolution at 120 Hz, 3D spatial sound and 1 TB of blazing fast storage (and fast load times).
 It's backwards compatible with thousands of Xbox games -- even your old Xbox 360 and Xbox games.